telerik/fiddler-jam-docs/portal/portal-menu.md

 ## Report Issue

 The **Report Issue** functionality allows you to send a detailed Fiddler Jam log with HTTPS capturing, screenshots of the user interactions, and video recording from a selected page within the Fiddler Jam portal.
 Use this option to report any issues, leave feedback, or suggest improvements related to the Fiddler Jam portal.
-The core team developers and support engineers review the submitted logs regularly.
+The core team developers and support engineers review the submitted logs regularly.[Learn more about how to submit an issue here...]({%slug fj-report-issue%})

-Behind the scenes, the used technology is called **Fiddler Jam Embedded** and demonstrates how you could integrate Fiddler Jam logs directly into your website.
-[Learn more about how to submit an issue here...]({%slug fj-report-issue%})
+>tip Behind the scenes, the used technology is called **Fiddler Jam Embedded** and this option demonstrates how you can integrate Fiddler Jam logs directly into your website.

 ![Report Issue](../images/portal/menu/menu-report-issue.png)